 What started as a few vital plastic-free products; BB creams, tooth powders, and deodorants has grown into a well-loved zero waste beauty brand.

 Why We Recommend

 Dirty Hippie Cosmetics offers practical vegan, eco-friendly makeup products for everyday looks.
 Their face products include an organic primer, cream concealers, cacao foundation, highlighters, and a translucent powder.
-They also offer eye products (such as eye shadows and liners) and lip & cheek stain colours.
+They also offer eye products (such as eye shadows and liners) and lip & cheek stain colors.

-Nudi Goods is a full-scale plastic-free cosmetics brand, with a small makeup line of essential products.
+Nudi Goods is a full-scale zero waste cosmetics brand, with a small makeup line of essential products.
 The founder, Jamie Boddorff, created the brand in 2017 while studying and working with marine animals.
 Her primary concern was the effect of plastic pollution on these animals as much of plastic waste eventually ends up in the oceans.
 With Nudi Goods, Jamie and her team offer users handmade beauty products, made with minimal ingredients, and with no plastic packaging.

 Why We Recommend

 This brand does not (yet) offer coverage products like foundations and concealers, but they have everything you need for a soft, loosely defined everyday look.
 You can get Nudi Goods’ brow taming wax, zero-waste mascara, highlight sticks, and tinted lip balms.